saferpay/sndbx/texts/billpay.md

     "Description": "Description",
     "PayerNote": "Payernote",
   },
-  "PaymentMethods": ["DIRECTDEBIT"], //Nutzen sie "INVOICE" für Kauf auf Rechnung!
+  "PaymentMethods": ["DIRECTDEBIT"], //Use "INVOICE" for Purchase on Receipt!
   "Payer": {
     "IpAddress": "111.111.111.111",
     "DeliveryAddress": {